The Virtual Universe

 Kate Bush, Strange Phenomena

+G might be God, as the song alludes to the hand that moulds us and someone who has all the answers.
+Does a day of coincidence on the radio herald the arrival of God?
+For me, it did.
+Coincidences on the radio prompted me to search for these messages.
+Like literary criticism, this is not science but speculation.
+So, can I guess God’s intentions?
+The following incident suggests so.
 At secondary school, I did particularly poorly at explaining literature.
 It is about guessing the motives of book authors.
 My scores were consistently poor, the poorest in the class.
 I considered guessing other people’s motives and decoding hidden messages in texts a waste of time.
 There are so many ways in which you can interpret words.
-The authors themselves often marvelled at what the literature experts found out about their intentions from the books they had written.
-Art and literature are filled with fluff about feelings, quite often imagined.
+The authors themselves often marvelled at what the literary experts deduced about their intentions from their books.

-With the final exams approaching, I began to fret and asked my teacher to provide me with additional practice exams.
+With the final exams approaching, I began to fret and asked my teacher for additional practice exams.
 It didn’t help.
-The grades remained as poor as they had been before.
+The grades remained as poor as before.
 Before the final exam, I prayed and asked God that the grade wouldn’t be too bad.
-Not only to my surprise, my result was the best of everyone, only equalled by a girl with a striking hairdo, a bit alternative, who dressed outspokenly and flaunted her interest in art and literature.
-Another classmate wondered how I had managed to pull this one off.
+My result was the best of everyone’s, but it was also equalled only by a girl with a striking hairdo, a bit alternative, who dressed in an outspoken way and flaunted her interest in art and literature.
+That was not only a surprise to me.
+A classmate wondered how I had managed to pull this one off.
 I was too ashamed to tell.
 I didn’t need a higher grade while children were starving.
 It was a peculiar incident.
 At the time, there was no reason to think God was behind this, nor did it seem a harbinger of things to come.

 Hotel California